 Here is one of our go-to breathing drills to help get our clients out of flexion.
-You can also try it out with your elbows on the edge of a chair/bench for some added tricep length.
-We want the thoracic spine to move so maintain tension in your “core” to resist against hyperextension through the lumbar spine.
+You can also try it out with your elbows on the edge of a chair/bench for some added triceps length.
+We want the thoracic spine to move so maintain tension in your “core” to resist hyperextension through the lumbar spine.

 Postional Breathing For Extention Bias

 For clients that present with an extension bias posture then this is a great drill to do to add some much-needed spinal flexion.
 Depending on how extended you are, you may need to round the thoracic spine/upper back more like what is demonstrated in the video below.